computePods/simpleHttpReloadServer/docs/README.md

                         specify a file for the error log (default: stdout) -l LOGLEVEL, --loglevel LOGLEVEL
-                        specify the access/error logging level (default: INFO)
+                        specify the access/error logging level (default: INFO) -w WATCH, --watch WATCH
+                        sepcify the directories/files to watch (can be used multiple times) (default: none)
 ```